-Oracle Database ReferenceandOracle Data Guard Concepts and Administration for more information about these initialization parameters initialization parameter file as well, so that the new values are retained when the database is restarted.
+Oracle Database ReferenceandOracle Data Guard Concepts and Administrationfor more information about these initialization parameters

-4. If you reset any initialization parameters while an instance was running at a database in Step 2 or Step 3, then you might want to reset them in the relevant
+4. If you reset any initialization parameters while an instance was running at a database in Step 2 or Step 3, then you might want to reset them in the relevant initialization parameter file as well, so that the new values are retained when the database is restarted.